tomisinferno/Employee-Search/README.md

 A web application searching a database with giving parameters

 # NOTE
+Cloned repository should be put in localhost.
-Run db file before use
+Run db file in your SQL RDBMS before use.